Stephen Starr’s elegant modern steakhouse on Rittenhouse Square

 The menu features many traditional favorites, however, it is the new creations and the quality of ingredients that set it apart.
 Organic chicken arrives daily from an Amish farm in Lancaster; melt-in-your-mouth rib eye from New York’s famous Gachot & Gachot; and tuna from South Philly’s own Samuel & Sons for the increasingly popular Tuna and Beef Tartare.

-Even Philadelphia cuisine is given its due: the famous (or infamous depending on who you ask) $100 Cheesesteak is a hugely popular item.
+Even Philadelphia cuisine is given its due: the famous (or infamous depending on who you ask) $120 cheesesteak is a hugely popular item.
 Parties often split the dish (or two) as an appetizer for the table.
-(Be aware that pre-ordering the cheesesteak is required — call (215) 732-7560 to secure your order.)
+Made with Wagyu ribeye, foie gras, truffled cheese whiz served on a fresh-baked sesame roll.
+The extra fancy cheesesteak is paired with a half bottle of Perrier-Jouët “Grand Brut”.

 In the neighborhood